tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-8/talk-01-talk-01-Application_Security/talk-01-Application_Security.md

 ---
 icon:
-  type: mdi:shield-lock
+  type: mdi:help-circle-outline
-  color: F44336
+  color: 398126
 ---

-Application Security

-This module equips the student with knowledge of security vulnerabilities of application software ta ...
+This module equips the student with knowledge of security vulnerabilities of application software taking into account both web and native applications ...